Absentee owner surcharge definitions

 A specified beneficiary is a beneficiary of the trust who may receive income or property from the trust and is specifically named in the trust deed that establishes the discretionary trust.
-The focus is on the status of the specified beneficiaries, not the nominated beneficiary.

 Land can be held by an entity for the benefit of another.
 This is called a trust.

 If land is held in a trust, the trustee legally owns the land (i.e. the trustee’s name will be on the certificate of title for the land) and the beneficiary owns the land beneficially (i.e. the trust legally holds the property for the benefit of the beneficiary).